NohmanAudi/H_and_M/README.md

 In this project, I will leverage data published by H&M, that includes three different datasets namely: Transactions, Customers, Articles, to explore some of the factors mentioned above, and deliver insight from the data.

-If github says "Notebook took to long to render" then you can access it here: https://colab.research.google.com/drive/1jW4WSgsMplFYclcyx-GHRPOez7IQz6Bv?usp=sharing
+If github says "Notebook took too long to render" then you can access it here: https://colab.research.google.com/drive/1jW4WSgsMplFYclcyx-GHRPOez7IQz6Bv?usp=sharing